Infinex Litepaper

 Technical Architecture

-Infinex takes a different approach; it maximises censorship resistance at the protocol layer but then optimistically assumes the rest of the stack will remain online.
+Infinex takes a different approach; it maximizes censorship resistance at the protocol layer but then optimistically assumes the rest of the stack will remain online.
 While this approach is somewhat antithetical to the cypherpunk ethos, it is the optimal posture for a platform designed for mass adoption.
-Thin clients and the poor UX they deliver have pushed millions of people onto centralised platforms.
-By bridging the UX gap and accepting that censorship resistance should not be the driving factor in platform design, we can deliver a user experience that migrates users away from centralised platforms.
+Thin clients and the poor UX they deliver have pushed millions of people onto centralized platforms.
+By bridging the UX gap and accepting that censorship resistance should not be the driving factor in platform design, we can deliver a user experience that migrates users away from centralized platforms.

 The Infinex Platform is a vertically integrated app comprised of: